What does it mean to be the City With Soul?

 We had some of the best food we’ve had so far in the US –fresh, creative with a modern twist on some soulful Southern dishes.

-We visited Jackson on a sponsored trip with Visit Jackson to showcase the City With Soul and share their amazing docuseries highlighting the lifestyle and travel experiences on offer, which you can see here.
+We visited Jackson on a sponsored trip with Visit Jackson to discover the fun things to do with kids in Jackson MS and to showcase the City With Soul and share their amazing docuseries highlighting the lifestyle and travel experiences on offer, which you can see here.

 Watch our video, then scroll down to read our 22 tips: